LGro/reunicorn-website/content/en/donate.md

 - 299 EUR Apple corporate developer account
 - 3,540 EUR Hosting of the OSM world map, address search, and geocoding API (currently MapTiler unlimited plan)

-And while we love the open source and free software community spirit, just relying on the financial privilege of individuals to contribute their time is not sufficient for us when it comes to ensuring that compatibility and security critical updates reach the Coagulate users timely.
+And while we love the open source and free software community spirit, just relying on the financial privilege of individuals to contribute their time is not sufficient for us when it comes to ensuring that compatibility and security critical updates reach the Reunicorn users timely.
 Therefore, we are aiming to fund basic maintenance work for on average four 40h work weeks per year with a budget of around 16,000 EUR before social security and tax deductions, which effectively halve what could be paid to developers, amounting to an hourly wage of around roughly 50 EUR before income tax.

-With all that considered, we currently estimate that **sustainable maintenance of Coagulate costs ~20,000 EUR annually**.
+With all that considered, we currently estimate that **sustainable maintenance of Reunicorn costs ~20,000 EUR annually**.

 Showing users ads and thereby exposing them to tracking is not compatible with our commitment to protecting our users' privacy.
 Equally so, selling user data to third parties for profit will not happen.
-That means we need to rely on Coagulate users to financially support the continued maintenance of the app.
+That means we need to rely on Reunicorn users to financially support the continued maintenance of the app.

 To fund the development of additional features we apply for grants offered by government agencies, or rely on the time contributions of individual developers, designers, writers and other supporters.